AskuRZ-1/Querooze/README.md

 ## How to Use
 1. Clone the repository: `git clone https://github.com/AskuRZ-1/Querooze.git`
 2. Navigate to the directory: `cd Querooze`
-3. Run the program: `python querooze.py`
+3. Run the program: `python Querooze.py`

 ## Contributors
 This project was developed by [AskuRZ](https://github.com/AskuRZ-1).
-A big thank you to him for his hard work! 👏

 ## Help and Support
 If you have any questions or need assistance, feel free to open an issue in the GitHub repository.
 We're here to help! 🤝